 Don’t demand that they say something in a foreign language

 “Say something in another language,” can make any second-language speaker clam up.
 Try starting off with, “Do you speak another language?”
-If the answer is yes and it seems like an enthusiastic yes, try, “Would you mind telling me how to say ‘Hello’ in Chinese?”
+If the answer is yes and it seems like an enthusiastic yes, try, “Would you mind telling me how to say ‘Hello’ in Russian?”
 It’s far easier to come up with the word for “hello” than it is to meet a vague request like “something.”

 Do ask open-ended questions